 At the meeting, the Supervisory Board discussed the annual financial statements and the consolidated financial statements with the representatives of the general partner (Dr. Dirk Wössner (CEO), Michael Rauch (CFO)) and the auditor (KPMG AG, Berlin, Frankfurt am Main branch).
 Following the discussion and also based on the preliminary audit and the recommendation of the Audit Committee, the Supervisory Board approved the annual financial statements of CompuGroup Medical SE & Co.
-KGaA, the consolidated financial statements of CompuGroup Medical SE & Co.
-KGaA, the remuneration report and the non-financial report for financial year 2021.
+KGaA, the consolidated financial statements of CompuGroup Medical group, the dependency report of the general partner, the remuneration report and the non-financial report for financial year 2021.
 The Supervisory Board also resolved that the annual financial statements of CompuGroup Medical SE & Co.
 KGaA be submitted to the Annual General Meeting on May 19, 2022 for approval.
 The Supervisory Board concurred with the general partner's proposal for the appropriation of profits.
-The Supervisory Board of the legal predecessor, CompuGroup Medical SE, as well as the actions of the members of the Supervisory Board of the legal predecessor, CompuGroup Medical SE, be formally approved for financial year 2021.
+The Supervisory Board resolved to propose to the Annual General Meeting that the actions of the general partner and the members of the Management Board of the legal predecessor, CompuGroup Medical SE, as well as the actions of the members of the Supervisory Board of the company and of the legal predecessor, CompuGroup Medical SE, be formally approved for financial year 2021.
 The